Redirecting...

 About the program

-The Department of Defense Chemical Information Program's objective is to obtain, process, and store digital data of the full formulation for all products (chemicals, articles, weapons, etc.) purchased by the DOD.
-The program is sponsored by the Office of the Assistant Secretary of
+The Department of War Chemical Information Program's objective is to obtain, process, and store digital data of the full formulation for all products (chemicals, articles, weapons, etc.) purchased by the DOW.
+The program is sponsored by the Office of the Assistant Secretary of War (OASW) and implemented by the Defense Logistics Agency.

-Stakeholders include all components with responsibility for compliance with the Promise to Address Comprehensive Toxics Act of 2022, OSHA, EPCRA, TSCA, and other regulatory compliance measures.
+Stakeholders include all components with responsibility for compliance with the PACT act, ILER, chemical-related SCRM analysis, OSHA, EPCRA, TSCA, and other regulatory compliance measures.

 Why is this initiative important?

-The DOD CIP is critical for securing vital data for recording and reducing DoD employee chemical exposures, reducing supply chain vulnerabilities, expanding mission impact awareness, and improving our efforts for environmental management.
+The DOW CIP is critical for securing vital data for recording and reducing DOW employee chemical exposures, reducing supply chain vulnerabilities, expanding mission impact awareness, and improving our efforts for environmental management.

 What are the consequences in not knowing what’s in our products?
 The COVID-19 pandemic identified how globally distributed supply chains can be impacted during a time of crisis.
 Full product accountability (including chemical compositions) is critical to being able to forecast mission impacts if resources suddenly become unavailable.
 Product accountability can quickly become a national security issue and have a direct impact on the availability of our weapon systems.